thebitmaptoshi/bitmap-indexer/README.md

 - **Enhanced Competition Resolution**: Uses Blockstream API for precise transaction ordering in close timestamp scenarios
 - **Fallback Systems**: Automatic failover to polling mode if WebSocket connections fail
 -
 -  **Sat-Comparator File** You can use this to verify one registry vs another for accuracy and validation.
-Compares block vs block and reports differing sat3 blocks.
+Compares block vs block and reports differing sat# blocks.

 ## Installation